B00140738/General-Course-Notes/College Notes/Object Orientated Desgin Patterns/Builder.md

 			public void setInterior(String interior);
 		}

 2. **Builder –** This abstract base class defines all of the steps that must be taken in order to correctly create a product.
 Each step is generally abstract as the actual functionality of the builder is carried out in the concrete subclasses.
-The GetProduct method is used to return the final product.
+The getProduct method is used to return the final product.
 The builder class is often replaced with a simple interface.

 		class House implements HousePlan {